-Section 5.4.
-Following the annual meeting of the members, the Board of Directors-elect shall meet and elect from the members of the Board of Directors-elect the following officers of the action group, who shall take office on the first day of July following their election: A Chair of the Board, a Vice-Chair of the Board, and a Secretary.
-In no event shall the Chair of the Board of Directors or the Vice Chair of the Board of Directors hold any other offices for this Rotary Action Group.
+Section 7.5.
+During the last quarter of the Rotary year the incoming members of the Rotary Action Group’s Board of Directors shall meet and elect from its members the incoming officers of the Rotary Action Group, who shall become officers-elect on the first day of July following their election.
+Appointed roles are excluded from the election process.
+In no event shall the Chair of the Board of Directors, the Chair-Elect of the Board of Directors, or the Vice Chair of the Board of Directors hold any other office for this Rotary Action Group.
+The Chair-Elect must have served for a minimum of one year as Chair-Elect before becoming Chair.

-Section 5.5.
-In addition to the above Officers, the Board of Directors-elect shall select from the Operations Team (see Article VII) the following three officers: A Chair of the Operations Team, a Vice-Chair of the Operations Team and a Treasurer.
+Section 7.6.
+In addition to the above Officers, the Board of Directors-elect shall select from the Operations Team (see Article VII) the following three officers: A Chair of the Operations Team, a Vice Chair of the Operations Team and a Treasurer.
 The position of Treasurer shall be recommended by the Operations Team and approved by the Board of Directors of this Rotary Action Group.

-Section 5.6.
-A vacancy in the Board of Directors, or any office, shall be filled by action of the Board of Directors.
+Section 7.7.
+A vacancy on the Board of Directors, or any office, shall be filled by action of the Board of Directors.
 A vacancy in the position of an Officer-elect, or Board of Directors-elect, shall be filled by action of the members of the Board of Directors-elect.